dataforxyz/pi-observational-memory/docs/how-it-works.md

 ### Compaction projection

 When compaction runs, the projection helper decides whether this compaction is a full fold.
-It sums visible active observation `tokenCount`; if that total is at or above `observationsPoolMaxTokens`, it performs a full fold through `firstKeptEntryId`.
-Otherwise, it projects new observations while keeping reflection/drop effects stable from the latest full fold.
+It first builds the normal compaction projection: observations folded through `firstKeptEntryId`, with reflection/drop effects held stable from the latest full-fold boundary.
+It sums that projection's active observation `tokenCount`; if the total is at or above `observationsPoolMaxTokens`, it performs a full fold through `firstKeptEntryId`.
+Otherwise, it keeps the normal projection.

 ### Diff projection